mandober/debrief.cs/35-data-structures/30-graph/graph.md

 # Graphs

-A graph is an ADT that is meant to implement the (undirected or directed) graph concepts from mathematics, specifically the field of graph theory.

-A graph data structure consists of a finite (and possibly mutable) set of vertices (nodes, points) together with a set of unordered pairs of these vertices for an undirected graph or a set of ordered pairs for a directed graph.
+A graph data structure consists of a finite, possibly mutable, set of vertices together with a set of unordered pairs of these vertices in an undirected graph, or a set of ordered pairs in a directed graph.

 These pairs are known as edges (arcs, lines) for an undirected graph and as arrows (directed edges, directed arcs, directed lines) for a directed graph.

 The vertices may be part of the graph structure, or may be external entities represented by integer indices or references.

-A graph data structure may also associate to each edge some edge value, such as a symbolic label or a numeric attribute (cost, capacity, length, etc.).
+A graph may also associate a value to each edge, such as a symbolic label or a numeric attribute (cost, capacity, length, etc.).

 ## Operations